 This monitor has a great 34", curved, 3440x1440 screen, which delivers a more immersive gaming experience than a typical 1440p monitor.
 It also has a few neat gaming features, including a frame rate counter and LED bias lighting.

 Unfortunately, like the majority of IPS monitors, it doesn't look as good in a dark room, and the 60Hz input lag is a bit high, which may disappoint some console gamers.
-Overall, though, it is a great gaming monitor that should please most people.
+Overall, though, it's one of the best 1440p gaming monitors we've tested.

 Our recommendations are based on what we think are the best 1440p gaming monitors currently available.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.